 There are some advantages to applying for Early Decision, providing that Holy Cross is your top college choice.
 An Early Decision application demonstrates your commitment to and excitement about attending Holy Cross.
 Because the application deadline is earlier than regular decision and the applicant pool is smaller, counselors have more time to evaluate your candidacy.
 An Early Decision acceptance also alleviates the stress of the college search during your senior year in high school.

 Should the Committee be unable to grant acceptance, the application will either be denied and receive no further consideration, or will be deferred until regular admission.
 The candidate must then have an official transcript of the mid-year grades sent to Holy Cross.

-If applying Early Decision, please use the table below as a guidline to completing your application and keeping track of all required as well as optional credentials.
+If applying Early Decision, please use the table below as a guideline to completing your application and keeping track of all required as well as optional credentials.

-Notification of a decision will be made after all required credentials are received, beginning around December 1.
+Notification of a decision will be made 2-3 weeks after all required credentials are received.